sebastianczech/learn-oci/README.md

 ### Building blocks for an LLM application

-* Retrieval Augmented Generation (RAG)
+* Retrieval Augmented Generation (RAG):
-  * method of generating text using additional information fetched from external data source
+  * methodrating text using additional information fetched from external data source
   * retrieve documents and pass then to a seq2seq model
 * **RAG framework = retriever + ranker + generator**
 * RAG techniques: